-Audit Committee

-This committee ensures Oversight and review of financial, audit and internal control issues, compliance to regulations, policies and best practices and it consists of not more than three members appointed from the Board, one of whom is to be conversant with financial and accounting matters.
-The executive officials are not members of the Audit Committee.
+The Committee is responsible for providing the Board with advice and recommendations regarding the ongoing development of risk oversight and management policies that set out the roles and respective accountabilities of the Board, the Committee and management.
+It consists of not more than three members appointed from the Board, one of whom has to be conversant with financial and accounting matters.
+None of the members of Credit and Finance Committee should be part of the Audit Committee.